 Meet Our Team

-Jamie Boyle, MBA (President & CEO) was born in Orlando Florida and moved to the Kansas City area in the late 1980’s (between his junior and senior year of high school).
+Jamie Boyle, MBA (President & CEO) was born in Orlando, FL and moved to the Kansas City area in the late 1980s.
 He made the long trip in his 1973 baby blue Volkswagon bug, surfboard strapped to the top.

-After completing undergraduate (he’s a Jayhawk) and graduate degrees, he spent most of his professional career as a “road warrior” in healthcare sales and consulting, covering territories in the northeast and mid-atlantic regions.
+After completing undergraduate and graduate degrees, Jamie spent most of his professional career as a “road warrior” in healthcare sales and consulting, covering territories in the northeast and mid-atlantic regions.

-Today, thanks to the Welcome House and “the promises,” his life is filled with family, friends and fellowship.
-He enjoys spending time with his wife, being a dad to his children Keira, Kennedy, and Greyson, riding his Harley and getting tattoos.
-Jamie believes wholeheartedly that relapse does not have to be part of recovery.
+Today, thanks to the Welcome House, his life is filled with family, friends and fellowship.
+His greatest joys are spending time with his wife, being a dad to his children Keira, Kennedy, Greyson, and Emma.
+He also enjoys riding his Harley and getting tattoos.

-Micah Haen, MRSS-P, MAADC-1 (Operations Director) was a resident of Welcome House from February 2015 through August 2016, where he worked tirelessly as Kitchen Manager.
+Micah Haen, CRADC, MARS, CPS, MPS (Senior Director of Operations) was a resident of Welcome House from February 2015 through August 2016, where he worked tirelessly as Kitchen Manager.

 His experience motivated him to change careers and he soon started working towards certification as an Alcohol and Substance Abuse Counselor.
 Hired as Resident Relations Manager in August 2016, Micah is passionate about his role at Welcome House because it allows him to develop a closer connection with people in need.
 “It keeps me grounded, and reminds me of what is really important in life,” he said.